zonafets/MotionGalleryServer/README.md

 that sets the base directory and **create a sub directory for every day** where put the snapshots.

-In [doc/motion-4.0.conf](doc/motion-4.0.conf) there are more parameters.
+In [doc/motion-4.0.conf](doc/motion-4.0.conf) cand find more detailed parameters.

 ### Install Motion Gallery Server